Organizational Conflict of Interest

 - Unequal access to information (FAR 9.505-4): Example – gaining access to non-public information (i.e., budget(s)/budget information, statements of work, evaluation criteria, etc.) through the performance of a federal contract.

-Proposals that may contain an OCOI requirement and attestation (including specific details, requested documentation, and the relevant solicitations) by a sponsor should be sent to the COI Office for a more detailed analysis and review.
+Proposals that may contain an OCOI requirement and attestation (including specific details, requested documentation, and the relevant solicitations) by a sponsor should be sent to coi-support@ncsu.edu for a more detailed analysis and review.